Intelligent-Computing-Lab-Yale/FedSNN/README.md

 # Federated Learning with Spiking Neural Networks

-This repo contains the source code for the paper "Federated Learning with Spiking Neural Networks".
+This repo contains the source code for the paper "Federated Learning with Spiking Neural Networks" (https://arxiv.org/abs/2106.06579).

 ## Requirements
 python>=3.7